VerifAPS/verifaps-website/docs/geteta/index.md

 The test tables are serialized into XML, following the scheme of [`exteta-1.0.xsd`]().
-The XML contains three parts under the root element.
+The XML contains three parts under the root entry.

 ### `<variables>`